 (with advert for "small rpm-controlled electric machines"

-(two stacked felt ink rollers left of center; note synchronization mechanism for the upper printer channel was removed)
+(two stacked felt ink rollers left of center; synchronization mechanism for the upper printer channel removed, adapted to 2 narrow tapes)

-The bottom of the HS 120 shows how the single motor drives the shaft of the printer spindles and the paper tape transport (Figure 27).
-All capacitors and inductors are also located here (ref.
-Figure 7).
-The spool for the printed paper tape is driven via a spring belt that can slip (top right in Figure 27); this tensioning mechanism is needed, as the speed of the spool depends on how much paper tape is wound onto it.
+The bottom of the HS 120 shows how the single motor drives the shaft of the printer spindles and the paper tape transport (Figure 50).
+All capacitors and inductors are also located here.
+The spool for the printed paper tape is driven via a spring belt that can slip (top right in Figure 50); this tensioning mechanism is needed, as the speed of the spool depends on how much paper tape is wound onto it.

-(original unedited photo: courtesy Leonard Hunter, used with permission)
+(original photo: ©2010 Leonard Hunter, used with permission)

-Fig. 29: Marking of the manufacturer of the plexiglas front panel
+Fig. 52: Marking of the manufacturer of the Plexiglas front panel

-The Psch 120 "Peilschreiber" (bearing printer) was built by Siemens & Halske A.-G in Berlin (p.
+The paper-tape Psch 120 "Peilschreiber" (bearing printer) was built by Siemens & Halske A.-G in Berlin (p.
 188 in ref.
-44).
-They had the military manufacturer code "eas".
+44, ref.
+212).
+Their military manufacturer code was "eas".
 This code was used for all Siemens plants, such as the Wernerwerk telecom design and manufacturing plant in Berlin-Siemensstadt, were other Hellschreibers were built.
 Siemens also made the RDFS 120 "Rahmen für Drehfunkschreiber" (the mounting frame for Psch 120), and a "Papierbehalter für Peilschreiber" for storing (used) paper tape of the Psch 120.